 This is the second exhibition in our Masters of Japanese Prints series.

 By the 18th century, Japan’s capital, Edo (today’s Tokyo), was the largest city in the world with over a million inhabitants.
-Many of its merchants and craftspeople were comfortably off and they could afford fine fashion and trips to tea houses, restaurants and the kabuki theatre.
+Many of its merchants and craftspeople lived comfortably and were able to afford and indulge in fine fashion, trips to tea houses, restaurants and the kabuki theatre.
 The very wealthiest men were able to visit elegant geisha (professional entertainers) and courtesans (high class prostitutes) in the city’s pleasure quarters.

 These city entertainments fuelled the market for woodblock prints.
 Theatre fans were eager to buy programmes for the season ahead and likenesses of their favourite actors.
 Visitors to the city might take home souvenirs of key landmarks such as bridges, rivers and temples or images of famous beauties, for the price of a bowl of noodles.